umberto-fontanazza/kiruna-explorer/retrospective/Retrospective-Sprint4.md

 - What caused your errors in estimation (if any)?

+  - Adopting libraries never used before.

 - What lessons did you learn (both positive and negative) in this sprint?

+  - Enthusiasm in development is the driving force for quality.
+  - Team fatigue must be managed
+  - The best man for the job is not always the most skilled one but the most interested about that piece of the application

 - Which improvement goals set in the previous retrospective were you able to achieve?

+  Goals set in previous sprint were not applicable to this sprint.

 - Which ones you were not able to achieve?
 Why?

-- Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-> Propose one or two
+  Previous sprint goals were not applicable since there was no backend change.

-- One thing you are proud of as a Team!!
+- One thing you are proud of as a Team?